 Prior to application, its important to ensure that the patient’s skin is prepared to be in contact with the electrodes.
 This is done by removing the layer of hair or dead cells and making sure the surface is free of contaminants.

 The ECG cable material is liable to show a long service life and accurate functioning.
 However, the service life of BPG ECG cable depends upon parameters including but not limited to the frequency of usage and the state of hygiene maintained while storing.

 BPL ECG Cable Storage

-When it is not in use, the ECG cable must be stored in its original packaging to prevent any damage that might reduce its lifetime, performance, and/or safety level.
+When cable’s not in use, store cable in its original packaging to prevent any damage that might reduce its lifetime, performance, and/or safety level.

 ECG cable placement

-It should be such that it is offered good mechanical resistance to traction and to flexion/bending in order to reduce the risk of damage during use.
+Placement such that offered good mechanical resistance to traction and to flexion/bending in order to reduce the risk of damage during use.

 ECG cable cleaning

 For ECG cable cleaning, never sterilize the cables and accessories in an “autoclave” using boiling water or steam.